-Subsectors Budget cost recovery amount Number of entities Levy metric description Minimum levy Graduated levy threshold Indicative levy New specialised market operators \$0.144m 1 entity operating 1 Number of markets N/A N/A \$144,130 market The number of days in the financial year on which the entity operated their market(s), multiplied by the number of markets the entity operates.
-Established specialised market operators \$0.701m 11 entities operating 12 Number of markets N/A N/A \$67,988 markets The number of days in the financial year on which the (10.31 FYE entity operated their exchange(s), multiplied by the markets) number of exchanges the entity operates.
-Overseas market \$0.899m 15 entities Number of markets N/A N/A \$76,615 operators operating 14 The number of days in the financial year on which the markets (11.73 FYE The number of days in the financial year on which the entity operated their market(s), multiplied by the number markets) of markets the entity operates. of markets the entity operates.
+Subsectors Budget cost recovery amount Number of entities Levy metric description Minimum levy Graduated levy threshold Indicative levy New specialised market operators \$0.144m 1 entity operating 1 market Number of markets N/A N/A \$144,130 The number of days in the financial year on which the entity operated their market(s), multiplied by the number of markets the entity operates.
+Established specialised market operators \$0.701m 11 entities operating 12 markets Number of markets N/A N/A \$67,988 The number of days in the financial year on which the entity operated their market(s), multiplied by the number of markets the entity operates.
+(10.31 FYE markets) Overseas market operators \$0.899m 15 entities operating 14 markets (11.73 FYE markets) Number of markets N/A N/A \$76,615 The number of days in the financial year on which the entity operated their market(s), multiplied by the number of markets the entity operates.
 Tier 1 CS facility operators \$2.297m 4 Number of facilities N/A N/A \$574,330 The number of days in the financial year on which the entity operated their facility(ies), multiplied by the number of facilities the entity operates.
-Tier 2 CS facility operators \$0.230m 1 Number of facilities N/A N/A \$229,772 The number of days in the financial year on which the entity operated their facility(ies), multiplied by the number of facilities the entity operates. caccc and office, operation Tier 3 CS facility operators \$0.104m 1 Number of facilities N/A N/A \$104,442 The number of days in the financial year on which the entity operated their facility(ies), multiplied by the number of facilities the entity operates.
+Tier 2 CS facility operators \$0.230m 1 Number of facilities N/A N/A \$229,772 The number of days in the financial year on which the entity operated their facility(ies), multiplied by the number of facilities the entity operates.
+Tier 3 CS facility operators \$0.104m 1 Number of facilities N/A N/A \$104,442 The number of days in the financial year on which the entity operated their facility(ies), multiplied by the number of facilities the entity operates.

-Subsectors Budget cost recovery amount Number of entities Levy metric description Minimum levy Graduated levy threshold Indicative levy Tier 4 CS facility operators \$0.018m 1 Number of facilities N/A N/A \$17,760 The number of days in the financial year on which the entity operated their facility(ies), multiplied by the number of facilities the entity operates.
-Exempt CS facility operators \$0.032m 1 Number of facilities N/A N/A \$32,307 The number of days in the financial year on which the entity operated their facility(ies), multiplied by the number of facilities the entity operates.
-Australian derivative trade repository operators \$0.535m 2 Number of trade repositories N/A N/A \$267,320 The number of days in the financial year on which the entity operated their trade repository(ies), multiplied by the number of repositories the entity operates.
-Exempt market operators \$0.450m 25 Number of markets N/A N/A \$18,018 The number of days in the financial year on which the entity operated their market(s), multiplied by the number of markets the entity operates.
-Credit rating agencies \$0.187m 6 (including 3 with a supervisory college) Number of days agency authorised with a supervisory college \$2,000 No threshold \$58,304 per supervisory college The number of days in the financial year on which the entity holds the prescribed AFS licence authorisation and for which there is a supervisory college.
-Benchmark administrator licensees \$0.594m TBA Number of days authorised N/A N/A N/A Data not available to estimate levy The number of days in the financial year each entity administers each benchmark it is licensed to administer.
+Subsectors Budget cost recovery amount Number of entities Levy metric description Minimum levy Graduated levy threshold Indicative levy Tier 4 CS facility operators \$0.018m 1 Number of facilities The number of days in the financial year on which the entity operated their facility(ies), multiplied by the number of facilities the entity operates.
+N/A N/A \$17,760 Exempt CS facility operators \$0.032m 1 Number of facilities The number of days in the financial year on which the entity operated their facility(ies), multiplied by the number of facilities the entity operates.
+N/A N/A \$32,307 Australian derivative trade repository operators \$0.535m 2 Number of trade repositories The number of days in the financial year on which the entity operated their trade repository(ies), multiplied by the number of repositories the entity operates.
+N/A N/A \$267,320 Exempt market operators \$0.450m 25 Number of markets The number of days in the financial year on which the entity operated their market(s), multiplied by the number of markets the entity operates.
+N/A N/A \$18,018 Credit rating agencies \$0.187m 6 (including 3 with a supervisory college) Number of days agency authorised with a supervisory college The number of days in the financial year on which the entity holds the prescribed AFS licence authorisation and for which there is a supervisory college. \$2,000 No threshold \$58,304 per supervisory college Benchmark administrator licensees \$0.594m ТВА Number of days authorised The number of days in the financial year each entity administers each benchmark it is licensed to administer.
+N/A N/A Data not available to estimate levy